AlGepe/OmniCalcs/SEO/Hexagon/New_hexagon.md

 ## Hexagon tiles and real-world uses of the 6-sided polygon

 Everyone loves a **good real-world application**, and hexagons are definitely one of the most used polygons in the world.
 Starting with human usages the easiest (and probably least interesting) is hexagon <portal cid=190>tiles</portal> for flooring purposes.
-The hexagon is a really good shape because it perfectly fits with one another to cover any desired area.
+The hexagon is an excellent shape because it perfectly fits with one another to cover any desired area.
 If you're interested in such a use we recommend the <portal cid=1195>flooring calculator</portal> and the <portal cid=173>square footage calculator</portal> as very good tool for this purpose.

 <p style="text-align:center;"><img src="https://uploads-cdn.omnicalculator.com/images/Al_HexDiffraction.jpg" alt="Diffraction grating pattern for different apperture shapes, including the hexagon" style="width:80%" align="center"> </p>

-The next use case is common to all polygons but it is still interesting to see.
+The next use case is common to all polygons, but it is still interesting to see.
 In photography, the opening of the sensor almost always has a polygonal shape.
 This part of the camera called <portal cid=1027>aperture</portal> dictates many properties and features of the pictures taken by the camera.
-The most unexpected one is the shape of very bright (point-like) objects due to the effect called <portal cid=682>diffraction grating</portal> and it is illustrated in the picture above.
+The most unexpected one is the shape of very bright (point-like) objects due to the effect called <portal cid=682>diffraction grating</portal>, and it is illustrated in the picture above.

 <p style="text-align:center;"><img src="https://uploads-cdn.omnicalculator.com/images/Al_HexTelescope.png" alt="The six sided polygon is widely use in photography and astronomy" style="width:60%" align="center"> </p>

 One of the most important uses of hexagons in the modern era, closely related to the one we've talked about in photography, is the one in astronomy.
 In astronomy one of the biggest problems when trying to observe distant stars is how faint they are in the night sky.
-That is because despite being very bright objects, they are so far away that only a very small amount of their light reaches us; you can learn more about that in our <portal cid=723> luminosity calculator</portal>.
+That is because despite being very bright objects, they are so far away that only a minimal amount of their light reaches us; you can learn more about that in our <portal cid=723> luminosity calculator</portal>.
 On top of that due to relativistic effects (similar to <portal cid=431>time dilation</portal> and <portal cid=751>length contraction</portal>), their light arrives on the Earth with less energy than it was emitted.
 This effect is called <portal cid=990>red-shift</portal>.

 <p style="text-align:center;"><img src="https://uploads-cdn.omnicalculator.com/images/Al_HexTelescope2.jpg" alt="Segmented mirror for a telescope" style="width:60%" align="center"> </p>

-All in all the result is that we get a very small amount of energy and with a bigger <portal cid=421>wavelength</portal> than we would like.
+All in all the result is that we get a tiny amount of energy and with a bigger <portal cid=421>wavelength</portal> than we would like.
 The best way to counteract this is to build telescopes as big as possible.
-The problem is that making a one-piece lens or mirror bigger than a couple meter is almost impossible, not to talk about the problems with the logistics.
+The problem is that making a one-piece lens or mirror bigger than a couple meter is almost impossible, not to talk about the issues with the logistics.
 The solution is to build a modular mirror using hexagon tiles like the ones you can see in the pictures.

 Making such big mirrors improves the <portal cid=969>angular resolution</portal> of the telescope as well as the <portal cid=901>magnification factor</portal> due to the geometrical properties of a _"Cassegrain telescope"_.
 So we can say that thanks to regular hexagons we can see better, further and more clear than we could have ever done with only one-piece lenses or mirrors.

-## Honeycomb pattern and why the 6-sided shape is so popular in nature
+## Honeycomb pattern and why the 6-sided shape is so prevalent in nature

 The honeycomb pattern composed of **regular hexagons arrange side by side** filling the entire surface the spam without any whole in between them.
 This honeycomb pattern appears not only in honeycombs (surprise!) but in **many other places in nature**.
 In fact, it is so popular that one could say it is the default shape when conflicting forces are at play and spheres are not possible due to the nature of the problem.